nDerroitte/discordpy-wow-bots/README.md

 The bot has been running since Febuary 2020.
 This makes (as of September 2021) a total of 228.000€.
 10% of that total can be counted has pure benifts, the 90 other percent are redistributed to the actors of the community.

 Buying gold in World of Warcraft can be done in blizzard shop.
 Selling it is against the game rules.
-A good rule of thumb is to consider that the gold can be sold under the table for roughly half its price, ie for 11.400€
+A good rule of thumb is to consider that the gold can be sold under the table for roughly half its price, ie for about 11.400€.

+For legal purposes, let's obviously add that :
-As the community has no interest in doing RMT (Real Money Transaction, aka selling real gold for €), no one actually gain 11.400€ from this bot.
+*As the community has no interest in doing RMT (Real Money Transaction, aka selling real gold for €), no one actually gain 11.400€ from this bot.
-It just helped making a lot of people very rich in one (if not the) most popular multiplayer role-playing game.
+It just helped making a lot of people very rich in one (if not the) most popular multiplayer role-playing game.*

+lol

 ## Install